KareshiKraise/KareshiKraise.github.io/_pages/about.md

 My hobbies are video games, drawing, playing guitar, working out and (ofc) computer graphics.
 I also teach japanese as a volunteer teacher at the Japanese Language School of Salvador (Bahia/Brazil).

-Check my CV and Portfolio if you're interested in hiring me. :D